 A Complete Guide To Par Rates

-A par rate is the special interest rate that any given financial lender will charge you as the borrower for access to a specific loan product.
+A par rate is the special mortgage interest rate that any given financial lender will charge you as the borrower for access to a specific loan product.

 It’s a crucial piece of information to have for most borrowers, as it essentially describes the lending interest rate for a loan that you can obtain without any lender credit or discount points applied.
-(In other words, how much interest on your home mortgage that you can expect to pay.)
+(In other words, it’s how much interest on your home mortgage you can expect to pay.)

 A par rate will influence your monthly mortgage payment, how much you can expect to lay out in annual housing expenses, the total loan amount you pay for borrowing and more.
 Read on to find out more about how it works in practice.

-Put simply, a par rate is the cost of your interest rate before expenses such as a Yield Spread Premium (YSP) and any origination fees are included.
-Put simply, it is the rate on a mortgage loan that you can expect to receive based on the type of loan that you’ll be signing up for and your credit history – unadjusted by any factors that would pay down (aka lower) your interest rate.
+A par rate is the cost of your interest rate before expenses such as a Yield Spread Premium (YSP) and any origination fees are included.
+Put simply, it is the rate on a mortgage loan that you can expect to receive based on the type of loan you’ll be signing up for and your credit history – unadjusted by any factors that would pay down (i.e., lower) your interest rate.

-To obtain it, you do not have to secure any credit from the lender or pay any discount points (one-time fees paid to the lender to lower your interest rate and monthly payment) as a borrower.
+To obtain your par rate, you don’t have to secure any credit from the lender or pay any discount points (i.e., one-time fees paid to the lender to lower your interest rate and monthly payment) as a borrower.

-Before applying for a home mortgage, it’s important to establish a good credit score and history, as these factors will influence the type of mortgage that you’ll be able to apply for and the par rate that you’ll be eligible to receive.
+Before applying for a home mortgage, it’s important to establish a good credit score and history.
+These factors will influence the type of mortgage you’ll be able to apply for, and the par rate that you’ll be eligible to receive.